20 Great Movies About Music and Musicians

 “Aw, June, love’s more important than the tour”

 Walk the Line is an excellent movie, with fantastic performances by both Phoenix and Witherspoon.
+It was nominated for numerous awards, receiving positive reviews, and not only that, but it features a soundtrack packed with amazing tunes sung by Joaquin, Reese, and many famous musicians.

 2. Bohemian Rhapsody (2018)